 It takes time for kids to understand not only the nuances of creating friendships but also the bigger picture about how to be a friend.
 Picture books are such a powerful tool and the books below are a mix of how to be a friend and how not to .
 Cautionary tales are great for preschool aged kids because they are such firm promoters of justice and will often tell you why a character shouldn’t do something before you can spark the discussion yourself.
 If you have a favorite picture book about friendship we haven’t reviewed please share the title and why you love it in the comments for us and other readers to learn more about it.

-Bob and Otto by Robert O. Bruel is a lovely story about 2 friends who must part ways , in this case because one is a caterpillar who needs to build a chrysalis and the other an earth worm who needs to dig deep into the ground.
-What I like about this book is that it goes on to explain that the earth worm”™s digging is vital for the trees to grow so that the caterpillar can eat the leaves and turn into a butterfly.
+Bob and Otto by Robert O. Bruel is a lovely story about 2 friends who must part ways.
+In this case because one is a caterpillar who needs to build a chrysalis.
+The other is an earthworm who needs to dig deep into the ground.
+What I like about this book is that it goes on to explain that the earth worm’s digging is vital for the trees to grow so that the caterpillar can eat the leaves and turn into a butterfly.
 I like the lesson about how we all play a part!

 Pink Tiara Cookies For Three by Maria Dismondy is a story I think most of us can relate to .
-It”™s about two best friends who”™s friendship is challenged when another little girl is welcomed by one friend and not by the other.
+It’s about two best friends whose friendship is challenged when another little girl is welcomed by one friend and not by the other.
 I know as a young girl I dealt with this and it was heartbreaking.
 Now as a mom I watch my son and his two closest friends deal with this often.
-The author does a beautiful job at recognizing the feelings of rejection, loneliness and anger that children feel when this happens.
-The little girls in the story are probably a little more capable at expressing themselves than our children but that makes this book even more important.
+The author does a beautiful job at recognizing the feelings of rejection, loneliness, and anger that children feel when this happens.
+The little girls in the story are probably a little more capable of expressing themselves than our children but that makes this book even more important.

-Best Friends (Owen And Mzee) by Isabella and Craig Hatkoff is a board book with real photographs of the friendship of orphaned baby hippo and his 130 year old adoptive tortoise named Mzee.
+Best Friends (Owen And Mzee) by Isabella and Craig Hatkoff is a board book with real photographs of the friendship of orphaned baby hippo and his 130-year-old adoptive tortoise named Mzee.
 The text is simple and perfect for toddlers, although older children will better understand how amazing the story is.
 There are so many learning opportunities between these pages from the Tsunami, to learning about hippos and tortoises.
 The real lesson though is about friendship and I like that it shows animals being affectionate, something rare to see and something that can help foster a true appreciation for animals in young kids.

 Duck, Duck, Goose by Tad Hills is a story about friendship and what happens when a twosome adds another person (or duck) into the mix.
 The message is similar to the Maria Dismondy book above but is broken down for younger readers.
 The author brings these characters emotions to life and children will be able to relate to Goose’s feelings for sure.
 Cute book for young kids just starting to navigate the complex paths of friendship.

 The Way Back Home by Oliver Jeffers is a moving story about a boy, a martian and the moon they were both stuck on.
 Together they figure out a way to get back home even though they are so sad to say goodbye to each other.
-I love this author, I love his illustrations as well, they are so unique and the emotion he manages to convey is amazing.
+I love this author.
+I love his illustrations as well.
+They are so unique and the emotion he manages to convey is amazing.
 There is an illustration of the boy and martian standing awkwardly before they have to say goodbye and it embodies the emotion.
 Grab anything written by this author and you will be happy!

-The Little Red Hen by Lucinda McQueen is another easy to read folktale that you are probably be familiar with.
-It”™s such a great opportunity to talk about helping friends, doing your share and not being lazy!
-As you may remember Little Red Hen worked so hard and her friends didn”™t lift a finger, yet were eager to reap the rewards of her hard work.
-You don”™t get to be lazy and entitled!
-This is a bedtime favorite for my 2 year old daughter right now and we are using it to talk about being kind to friends and doing your share.
+The Little Red Hen by Lucinda McQueen is another easy to read folktale that you are probably familiar with.
+It’s such a great opportunity to talk about helping friends, doing your share and not being lazy!
+As you may remember Little Red Hen worked so hard and her friends didn’t lift a finger, yet were eager to reap the rewards of her hard work.
+You don’t get to be lazy and entitled!
+This is a bedtime favorite for my 2-year-old daughter right now and we are using it to talk about being kind to friends and doing your share.

-My husband and I are from different countries and long distance relationships are so hard, I wanted to jump in the book and tell White Rabbit that.
-I had to restrain myself from saying “The pressure will be too much , the limited time will make them argue and fight.” when my son pointed out that I shouldn”™t be sad that White Rabbit leaves the park and goes home because he comes for a visit in the end.
+My husband and I are from different countries.
+Long-distance relationships are so hard, I wanted to jump in the book and tell White Rabbit that.
+I had to restrain myself from saying “The pressure will be too much.
+The limited time will make them argue and fight”.
+When my son pointed out that I shouldn’t be sad that White Rabbit leaves the park and goes home because he comes for a visit in the end.
 But if ever I projected my own experience onto a book it was this, wow.
 It really is a sweet tale about friends who can be friends despite physical distance.
-Oh and the illustrations, they are the very definition of springtime.
+Oh, and the illustrations, they are the very definition of springtime.
 Lovely.

 My Friend the Monster by Elanor Taylor is a sweet and not at all scary look at a friendship between a little fox and the monster who lives under his bed.
 The monster was left behind by a previous owner of the house that the little fox moves into.
 This is a sad monster but with a little time and patience the monster and the little fox make new friends and all is well.
-The monster even gets his own bed in the little fox”™s bedroom so he doesn”™t have to live under the bed anymore.
+The monster even gets his own bed in the little fox’s bedroom so he doesn’t have to live under the bed anymore.

 Bear Stays Up for Christmas by Karma Wilson is such a heartwarming story about friendship.
 Bear is hibernating but his friends wake him up to celebrate Christmas.
-It”™s not easy at first, Bear is super sleepy and wants nothing more than to cuddle back up and fall back to sleep.
+It’s not easy at first, as Bear is super sleepy.
+He wants nothing more than to cuddle back up and fall back to sleep.
 They get a tree, decorate it, hang their stockings and sing carols.
 When all the other animals snuggle in and go to sleep Bear stays up.
-He is busily making gifts for all his friends, he is so busy he doesn”™t even notice Santa coming and filling the stockings.
-He delights in the friendship and when his friends present him with a lovely quilt, he snuggles under and goes back to sleep happy and filled with friendship.
-This is such a wonderful book, I love it”™s focus on friendship and the excitement of giving gifts!
+He is busily making gifts for all his friends.
+In fact, he is so busy he doesn’t even notice Santa coming and filling the stockings.
+He delights in the friendship.
+His friends present him with a lovely quilt.
+He snuggles under and goes back to sleep happy and filled with friendship.
+This is such a wonderful book, I love its focus on friendship and the excitement of giving gifts!

 The Boy Who Grew Flowers by Jennifer Wojtowicz is one of those books that stays with you.
-Rink is a little boy who”™s family is strange, Rink is no exception, with every full moon he sprouts flowers, from his head.
+Rink is a little boy whose family is strange.
+Rink is no exception.
+With every full moon, he sprouts flowers, from his head.
 At school he is an outsider and only when a new girl comes to school does he make a friend.
 He reaches out to her because she too is an outsider, not at school, in her own family.
-In the end the kindred spirits celebrate their uniqueness.
-This odd romantic story will warm your heart and serves as a great lesson about how we all feel different and like an outsider sometimes.
-The illustrations by Steve Adams will stun you, they were so vibrant and paired so perfectly with the story.
-Wonderful!This post contains affiliate links.
+In the end, the kindred spirits celebrate their uniqueness.
+This odd romantic story will warm your heart.
+It serves as a great lesson about how we all feel different and like an outsider sometimes.
+The illustrations by Steve Adams in these picture books about friendship will stun you.
+They were so vibrant and paired so perfectly with the story.
+Wonderful!